The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Plant Support

-Black pepper vines can reach up to 30 feet long.
-Therefore, install a trellis a few inches away from the plant.
-Secure it properly into the ground so it can support the plant’s vines.
+Black pepper vines can grow up to 30 feet long.
+Therefore, install a trellis a few inches away from the plant and secure it properly in the ground to support its vines.

 Grow From Seeds